alexlyn/raycast-azure-devops-search/README.md

 ## Features

 - Work item search
-  - Searcy by assignee with @.
+  - Search by assignee with @.
 For example @alex.
   - Search by work item type with #.
 For example #bug
 - Query search
 - Use the following actions on found entities: